josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 ![VPS Stats](../../assets/2025_08_21_infrastructure_on_a_budget_vps_stats.png)

 The usual load is 30 requests a minute.
-Python apps can be more memory-intensive than CPU-intensive.
+This kind of Python apps can be more memory-intensive than CPU-intensive.

 ## The PaaS